 If you have considered a full-time MBA program, it’s no surprise that it is a big decision and a big commitment of both your time and money.
 It is an opportunity to invest in yourself for two years in order to grow personally and professionally.

 As you think through this decision, it is important to think about the ROI of the MBA and realize it is more than just your earning potential.
 Here are five types of ROI that are important to think about when wondering if an MBA will pay off.
 Here’s what you need to know:

-Making money is important and an MBA helps you maximize your earning potential for the rest of your life.
-The investment you make today pays off in the short term and the long run as you advance in your career: The average starting salary for our Class of 2018 MBA graduates right out of the program was $111,168.
-Additionally, many employers may offer sign-on bonuses and relocation packages to attract top talent; the average signing bonus was $26,415.
+This is the obvious one but an important one!
+We know making money is essential and an MBA helps you maximize your earning potential.
+The investment you make into your career pays off right away: the average starting salary for our Class of 2019 MBA graduates right out of the program was $118,888.
+Additionally, many employers may offer sign-on bonuses and relocation packages to attract the best talent; the average signing bonus for our Class of 2019 was $25,642.
 Assuming you will continue to have salary increases as you advance, then it should be clear that you are making a very wise investment in your future, financially speaking.

 Training to Further Your Career

 Inside and outside of the classroom you will have the opportunity to improve your soft skills.
 Soft skills are necessary in the business world, and key as you go through the hiring process.
 Corporate recruiters state that soft skills are the number one criteria they look for when hiring.